-Pulido brings more than a decade of experience in student-athlete development.
-Prior to returning to UTEP, she spent seven and a half years at the University of the Incarnate Word (UIW), where she founded the Life Skills Department and played a key role in the institution’s transition from Division II to Division I. At UIW, she developed innovative career and personal development programming for more than 500 student-athletes, advised SAAC, and created signature initiatives including the GROW Leadership Institute, Athletes in Mentorship (AIM) program, and Women’s Empowerment (WE) Circles.
+Pulido has more than a decade of experience in student-athlete development.
+Prior to returning to UTEP, she spent seven and a half years at the University of the Incarnate Word (UIW), where she founded the Life Skills Department and played a key role in the institution’s transition from Division II to Division I. At UIW, she developed innovative career and personal development programming for more than 500 student-athletes, advised the SAAC, and created signature initiatives including the GROW Leadership Institute, Athletes in Mentorship (AIM) program, and Women’s Empowerment (WE) Circles.
 She also led Title IX education, mental wellness programming, and Diversity, Equity & Inclusion (DEI) initiatives, while overseeing community engagement efforts that generated more than 41,000 service hours in the San Antonio community.

 Additional responsibilities at UIW included leading all-staff meetings, directing student-athlete recognition programs, managing Life Skills social media campaigns and website, updating the Student-Athlete Handbook, and serving on multiple campus committees.